AbhishekKumar-0311/Micro-Projects/EDA-Volcanos-of-the-Holocene/README.md

 **_1. Mount Vesuvius is a stratovolcano located in Italy that has erupted dozens of times.
 Does this dataset contain a list of all eruptions in the Holocene epoch and how do you know?_**

+No, it does not contain all 12 records.
+There is only one record for it.

 ![1a](https://github.com/AbhishekKumar-0311/Micro-Projects/blob/main/EDA-Volcanos-of-the-Holocene/png/1a.png)
 ![1b](https://github.com/AbhishekKumar-0311/Micro-Projects/blob/main/EDA-Volcanos-of-the-Holocene/png/1b.png)

 **_2. Examine the variables Latitude, Longitude, Elevation, and Last Eruption Date and comment on whether there are any range errors or missing data._**

+There is no null in s Latitude, Longitude, Elevation, shown by NullPct

 ![2a](https://github.com/AbhishekKumar-0311/Micro-Projects/blob/main/EDA-Volcanos-of-the-Holocene/png/2a.png)

+But Last Known Eruption has many missing values which are represented by ‘Unknown’.
+This is cleaned at a later stage.

 ![2b](https://github.com/AbhishekKumar-0311/Micro-Projects/blob/main/EDA-Volcanos-of-the-Holocene/png/2b.png)